zhulinn/car-rental-Ruby-on-Rails/README.md

 # Instructions
 * When Admin delete a car from the system:
   1. The reservation attached to the car will be removed
-  2. All the record associated with the car will be removed including the unreturned record and checked out record.
+  2. All records associated with the car will be removed including the unreturned record and checked out record.
 * When Admin delete a user:
-  1. All records will be removed, including the reservations, checkouts, and checked out records.
+  1. All records associated with the user will be removed, including the reservations, checkouts, and checked out records.